Imagine you are sitting to meditate, and you find yourself distracted. For some reason, you cannot focus on your breath.

 Acceptance and Commitment Therapy also incorporates mindfulness.
 This evidenced-based approach is about being open to what bothers us and actively choosing a course of action (Gordon, 2018).
 Mindfulness practices help clients do this and form the bridge between acceptance and commitment.

-A foundation for ACT is the Relational Frame Theory.
+A foundation of ACT is the Relational Frame Theory.
 This takes into consideration the language and learning we engage in via relational networks.
 The networks we build show up everywhere and in everything.
 Ignoring them is virtually impossible.
 Relational learning comes from behavioral learning.
 It is the ‘why’ behind the acceptance part of ACT.
 In the practice of ACT, we are observers.

 ACT is powerful because it places you in control of your “thoughts, feelings, sensations, and memories” (Gordon, 2018).
 Mindfulness (awareness) becomes the tool that helps us see those things more clearly.